KristinaCastro/Election_Analysis/README.md

           -  <img width="250" alt="Screen Shot 2021-06-08 at 2 59 54 AM" src="https://user-images.githubusercontent.com/81998045/121138376-9da28e80-c805-11eb-9739-4fefaeaa351a.png">

   - Number of votes and the percentage of total votes for each county in the precinct.
-    - I used a for loop to retreive the county, county vote count and then calculated the percentage of county votes for each county.
+    - I used a for loop to retrieve the county, county vote count and then calculated the percentage of county votes for each county.
       - [County Votes & %](https://github.com/KristinaCastro/Election_Analysis/blob/main/county-votes_py.png)

         -  <img width="249" alt="Screen Shot 2021-06-08 at 3 02 22 AM" src="https://user-images.githubusercontent.com/81998045/121138695-f40fcd00-c805-11eb-8082-3d7268c7fe4b.png">